Waxahachie teenager searches for bone marrow donor

 Black patients find matching donors 29% of the time compared to 79% for white patients, according to NMDP.

-“We do not have enough diversity in the pool of donors,” Dr. Nero said.
+“We do not have enough diversity in the pool of donors,” Nero said.

 “It’s not just my son; there’s lots of other people out there who need a donor as well, and there’s nobody on the registry to match,” said Jacklyn.